microsoft/vscode-docs/docs/remote/wsl.md

 3. Install the [Remote Development](https://aka.ms/vscode-remote/download/extension) extension pack.

-4. Disable automatic line ending conversion for Git on the **Windows side** by using a command prompt to run: `git config --global core.autocrlf false` (If left enabled, this setting can cause files that you have not edited to appear modified due to line ending differences.)
+4. Consider disabling automatic line ending conversion for Git on the **Windows side** by using a command prompt to run: `git config --global core.autocrlf false` If left enabled, this setting can cause files that you have not edited to appear modified due to line ending differences.
+See [tips and tricks](/docs/remote/troubleshooting.md#resolving-git-line-ending-issues-in-wsl-resulting-in-many-modified-files) for details.

 ### Open a folder in WSL